 Determined to get answers from the Snow Queen, Emma interrogated her privately after finally capturing the Snow Queen with Elsa’s aid.
 But before she could even make dairy queen spill, the Snow Queen showed her instead that every family has their ups and downs and that both of them just might feel the same—different, misunderstood, alone.
 Meanwhile, Robin Hood forgot how truthful, righteous and good he was despite Regina constantly reminding him that he should forget about her and find a way to fall in love with his wife again.
-In Arendelle of the past, however, Ingrid gave up the silly little things she and her sisters wore since they were children as an exchange of goods, not realizing that the fail safe will be her worse nightmare.
+In Arendelle of the past, however, Ingrid gave up the silly little things she and her sisters wore since they were children as an exchange of goods, not realizing that the fail safe will be her worst nightmare.

 Keep in mind that the next episode, “Smash the Mirror” is going to be a two-hour long episode at 8–10 pm (7–9 pm Central), while there will a break on November 23.